KuhlTime/bachelor-thesis/content/02_fundamentals.md

 ## Campbell River Fire Department

 The city of Campbell River is located in the western part of Canada.
 It is the second-largest city on Vancouver Island.
 With a total population of more than 37,800 permanent residents @cityofcampbellriver_2019_connect.
-The city is reachable via car, ferry, plane and seaplane and is about a 30-minute flight away from the metropolis of Vancouver.
+The city is reachable by car, ferry, plane and seaplane and is about a 30-minute flight away from the metropolis of Vancouver.

-The Campbell River Fire Department is the local fire department covering the wider area of Campbell River. <!-- TODO: Ask Kelly for specific operation radius --> The main fire station is located near the city center and houses a wide range of different fire trucks and rescue vehicles. @a2022_campbell
+The Fire Department is covering the wider area of Campbell River. <!-- TODO: Ask Kelly for specific operation radius --> The main fire station is located near the city center and houses a wide range of different fire trucks and rescue vehicles. @a2022_campbell

 ![2015 Rosenbauer Commander 4000 - Source: S. MacKichan @mackichan_2021_campbell](images/cr-tower.jpg)

-A second, smaller fire station located to the south of Campbell River houses a second set of fire fighting vehicles @a2022_campbell.
+A second, smaller fire station is located to the south of Campbell River -- houses a second set of fire fighting vehicles @a2022_campbell.

 Roughly 60% of all incoming emergencies happen to be medical calls, where the fire brigade is assisting with medical treatment of a patient.
 Approximately 10% of all responses are fire related and have to be extinguished.
 Besides these operations public assists, car accidents and false alarms are quite common. @bellefleur_2022_in